Retailing

 - Category Killer Reigns Supreme

-future.
+competitive prices.
 Category killers usually dominate either on price, selection, store

 appearance or, better yet, all three.

-- Discount Retail Gaining Share
+- Discount Retail Continues to Gain Share

 - Traditionally U.S. retailers have been segmented into discount general